mdn/content/files/en-us/web/css/line-style/index.md

 ## Values

-The `<list-style>` enumerated type is specified using one of the values listed below:
+The `<line-style>` enumerated type is specified using one of the values listed below:

 - `none`
   - : Displays no line and the computed value of the line width will be `0`, even if the specified value is something else.
 In the case of table cell and border collapsing, the `none` value has the _lowest_ priority: if any other conflicting border is set, it will be displayed.
 Similar to the `hidden` value.